 - Export a CSV file from Bamboo that contains all of the intended fields for the BambooHR integration.

-- Upload the file to establish an initial data baseline for Bridge (including creating new attribute pills, if needed).
+- The specified item was not found. to establish an initial data baseline for Bridge (including creating new attribute pills, if needed).
 Bridge will update all changes from this data set moving forward.

 BambooHR Webhook Configuration

 - As a user with BambooHR admin permissions, log into BambooHR.

 - Click on Settings (represented by an icon of a set of cogs).

 - Click on Webhook in the resulting drop down menu.

 - Click Add Webhook.

 - Provide the new webhook a name.
 The name can be anything of your choosing that will identify the webhook to you an other Bamboo admins.

 - Under the section titled "What fields do you want to monitor?" browse for and select the fields that you would like to be sent to Bridge.